-Memorial: Liturgical Color: Red
+Liturgical Color: Red

-The Council of Chalcedon, in 451, had synthesized centuries of theological debate by teaching, authoritatively, that the divine nature of the Logos, the Second Person of the Trinity, and the human nature of Jesus were distinct but united in one person.
-This is called the hypostatic union.
-The Son of God, then, did not fake becoming a man.
-He truly took flesh and experienced all things, save sin, that a man experiences.
-So when Jesus said “I thirst” (Jn.
-19:28), he didn’t mean to say, “Just my human nature is thirsty.”
-And when his majestic voice echoed off the stone walls of Bethany, saying, “Lazarus, Come Out,” he didn’t mean to say, “The divine nature inside of me, and only the divine nature, says ‘Lazarus, Come Out’” (Jn 11:43).
+The Council of Chalcedon in 451 had synthesized centuries of theological debate by teaching, authoritatively, that the divine nature of the Second Person of the Trinity and the human nature of Jesus were distinct but united in the one person of Jesus Christ.
+This merging of divine natures in one person is called the hypostatic union.
+The Son of God, then, truly took flesh and experienced all things, save sin, that a man experiences.
+So when Jesus said, “I thirst” (Jn 19:28), He didn’t mean to say, “Just my human nature is thirsty.”
+And when His majestic voice echoed off the stone walls of Bethany calling, “Lazarus, Come Out!”
+(Jn 11:43), He didn’t mean to say, “The divine nature inside of me, and only the divine nature, says ‘Lazarus, Come Out!’”

-Pope St. Martin I, through your intercession before the Father in Heaven, fortify all teachers and leaders of the Church to remain steadfast in the truth, to advocate for the truth, and to suffer for the truth, no matter the personal cost.
+Pope Saint Martin I, through your intercession before the Father in Heaven, fortify all teachers and leaders of the Church to remain steadfast in the truth, to advocate for the truth, and to suffer for the truth, no matter the personal cost.